BlueBrain/NeuroMorphoVis/info/installation/install.md

 # How to Install NeuroMorphoVis

 NeuroMorphoVis is designed and written as a Blender plug-in that can be loaded directly from its GUI.
-Therefore, a recent Blender version must be installed a priori.
+A recent Blender version must be installed on your system in advance.

 ## Blender Installation